 The three-man CM was one part of the two-part Apollo Command and Service Module (CSM) spacecraft.
 The CSM also included the drum-shaped Service Module (SM), which housed propulsion and attitude-control systems, life-support consumables, and electricity-generating fuel cells.

 Finally, the Spacecraft Lunar Module Adapter (SLA) was a segmented, streamlined shroud that linked the bottom of the CSM to the top of the IU.
 Though shown empty in the graphic, it could serve as a cargo volume.
-The SLA housed a Lunar Module (LM) moon lander when it formed part of an Apollo Saturn V stack.
+The SLA housed a Lunar Module (LM) Moon lander when it formed part of an Apollo Saturn V stack.

 |The first piloted Apollo mission: Apollo 7 liftoff from Launch Complex 34 on 11 October 1968.
-Image credit: NASA|
+Image credit: NASA.|

 Finally, there was SA-204, which launched a test version of the LM into Earth orbit.
 SA-204 had originally been intended to launch the Apollo 1 crew of Gus Grissom, Ed White, and Roger Chaffee into Earth orbit in early 1967.
 Sadly, they perished on 27 January 1967, when fire broke out in their CSM during a countdown test at Launch Complex 34, located at Cape Canaveral Air Force Station, just south of NASA's Kennedy Space Center.
 The SA-204 Saturn IB did not contribute to the disaster.

 Saturn IB rockets boosted Apollo CSM spacecraft bearing astronauts into low-Earth orbit just five times.
 The first piloted Saturn IB, designated SA-205, launched the Apollo 7 crew of Wally Schirra, Donn Eisele, and Walter Cunningham from Launch Complex 34 on 11 October 1968.
-The astronauts tested their CSM in orbit for 11 days - long enough to reach and return from the moon - and splashed down in the North Atlantic Ocean on 22 October 1968.
+The astronauts tested their CSM in orbit for 11 days — long enough to reach and return from the Moon — and splashed down in the North Atlantic Ocean on 22 October 1968.

 The next Saturn IB rocket to fly, SA-206, did not launch until 25 May 1973, nearly five years after Apollo 7.
 By then, Apollo lunar landings were already a thing of the past and the Space Shuttle was at an early stage in its development.
 SA-206 launched the Skylab 2 CSM to the Skylab Orbital Workshop.
-Skylab, a converted S-IVB stage taken from the SA-212 Saturn IB rocket, reached orbit unmanned on 14 May 1973 atop the last Saturn V to fly.
-Though officially designated Skylab 2, SA-206's crew was the first to visit Skylab.
+Skylab, a converted S-IVB stage taken from the SA-212 Saturn IB rocket, reached orbit without a crew on 14 May 1973 atop the last Saturn V to fly.
+Though officially designated Skylab 2, crew atop SA-206 was the first to visit Skylab.
 Similarly, Skylab 3 was the second mission to visit the temporary space station and Skylab 4 was the third.
 The Skylab Program was the shrunken remnant of AAP.

-The first Skylab crew, made up of moonwalker Pete Conrad and rookies Paul Weitz and Joseph Kerwin, had to fix Skylab before they could begin their program of scientific research, for it had become damaged during launch.
+The first Skylab crew, made up of moonwalker Pete Conrad and rookies Paul Weitz and Joseph Kerwin, had to fix Skylab before they could begin their program of scientific research; it had become damaged during launch.
 They worked in space for 28 days and returned to Earth on 22 June 1973.

 The second crew to visit Skylab lifted off atop Saturn IB SA-207 on 28 July 1973.
 Moonwalker Alan Bean and rookies Jack Lousma and Owen Garriott lived on board for 59 days and splashed down on 29 September 1973.
 The all-rookie third crew, made up of Gerald Carr, William Pogue, and Edward Gibson, launched on SA-208 on 16 November 1973 and splashed down on 8 February 1974.

 |The last piloted Apollo mission: Apollo-Soyuz Test Project Apollo on Pad 39B, July 1975.
-Image credit: NASA|
+Image credit: NASA.|

-The Apollo 7 and Skylab 2, 3, and 4 Saturn IBs had carried no cargo in their SLAs; SA-210, on the other hand, carried a Docking Module designed to circumvent incompatible docking units and an airlock that permitted the U.S. and Soviet spacefarers to move safely between the two spacecraft, which had different air mixes.
+The Apollo 7 and Skylab 2, 3, and 4 Saturn IBs had carried no spacecraft or cargo in their SLAs; SA-210, on the other hand, carried a Docking Module designed to circumvent incompatible docking units and an airlock that permitted the U.S. and Soviet spacefarers to move safely between the two spacecraft, which had different air mixes.
 Apollo astronauts breathed pure oxygen at low pressure; Soyuz designers opted for a more Earth-like, higher-pressure oxygen-nitrogen mix.
 Handshakes, ceremonies, and science experiments with Soyuz 19 cosmonauts Alexei Leonov and Valeri Kubasov followed the docking.
-Stafford, Brand, and Slayton splashed down in the Pacific Ocean on 24 July 1975, six years to the day after Apollo 11 returned from the moon.
+Stafford, Brand, and Slayton splashed down in the Pacific Ocean on 24 July 1975, six years to the day after Apollo 11 returned from the Moon.